 If you love an alcoholic, will you give him what he wants (more alcohol)?
 Or will you help him overcome his addiction?

 A parent who loves their child, does what's best for the child, which often means not giving them what they want.
 (And sometimes it means stopping them from getting what they want.)
 This is why love can be very hard on parents.
 Parents often have to punish their children for their good.
 "A father punishes the son he loves."
 And, "The evidence of maturity is love."

 It takes strength to love, and to love well.
 When we cause those we love pain, it can cause us pain too.

 If loving someone means doing what's best for them, which sometimes means not giving them what they want (and for some it will often mean not giving them what they want); letting a bully have his way is often not the most loving thing to do for him.
 If we really do care about people, sometimes we will have to tell them that what they're doing is wrong.
 Or like Paul, we might have to appeal to the authorities (See Acts 22;23-29).
 (And there might be occasions when we have to use force.
 See The Peasant Girl's Dream by George MacDonald for some good examples of how a Christian might use force.)
 But no matter what course of action we as individuals choose, our goal must never be to harm.
 If we are going to love people, if we are going to make this world a better place, we must be gentle.

-A Diversion: If you are being bullied, you might find the following video helpful.
+A Diversion: If you know someone who is being bullied, they might find the following video helpful.